luismda/devstage-web/README.md

 <img src="./.github/home-preview.png" alt="" />
 <img src="./.github/invite-preview.png" alt="" />

 This project is a web app to subscribe for an event and refer people through a referral link.
+The React, Next.js and TailwindCSS tools were used in the development.

 The Figma layout can be accessed [here](https://www.figma.com/community/file/1471119935944492720).